techiediaries/techiediaries/_posts/2019/2019-06-06-angular-9-8-router-tutorial-learn-routing-and-navigation-by-example.md

 We create two components.
 The product list component which displays a list of products.
 When you click on a specific product you'll be taken to the product detail component which displays that single product.

-## Angular Routing, Step 6: Implementing The Product List Component
+##    Step 6: Implementing The Product List Component

 Now let's add an implementation for `ProductListComponent`.